open-cartography/.github/visual-semantics/speaker-notes.md

 So, I was able to compare 102 possible MFA complex flows visually and formally with the help of OpenTelemetry, Puppeteer and PlantUML.
 You can find the details of this implementation on the link provided.

 ## 6.2

+Coverage opetelemetry offers is huge.
+And this means now we can validate our models with more data and make stronger predictions leading to better decisions.

+It is in a way how our brain works.
+Keeping a model of the world and validating it with the data we observe , form shared reality.